wso2/docs-devant/en/docs/quick-start-guides/deploy-your-first-integration-as-api.md

 9. Click **Submit**.

-    Now let's add a [Respond Mediator](https://mi.docs.wso2.com/en/latest/reference/mediators/respond-mediator/) to respond the message to the client.
+    Now, let's add a [Respond Mediator](https://mi.docs.wso2.com/en/latest/reference/mediators/respond-mediator/) to respond the message to the client.

 10. Click on the **+** icon placed just after the HTTPS GET operation to open the palette.